-UNDP’s strategic support includes providing technical expertise to strengthen policy and regulatory frameworks, improving procurement strategies and regulations, and removing potential barriers to equitable access to affordable medicines.
+UNDP’s strategic support includes providing technical expertise to strengthen policy and regulatory frameworks, manage intellectual property rights, improving procurement strategies and regulations, and removing potential barriers to equitable access to affordable medicines.
 The UNDP approach to capacity development contributes to a resilient and sustainable PSM cycle by:

 The approach ensures that capacity gaps are identified and analysed, and UNDP can assist countries to assess national supply chains, as well as the development of national procurement and supply chain strategies and implementation plans.
-The development of these documents is essential to ensure; i) the contributions of partners will support the development of resilient and sustainable national supply chain systems; ii) to increase the alignment of partners to national priorities; and iii) to reduce the creation of parallel supply systems.
+The development of these documents is essential to; i) make sure the contributions of partners will support the development of resilient and sustainable national supply chain systems; ii) increase the alignment of partners to national priorities; and iii) reduce the creation of parallel supply systems.

-UNDP is also encouraging the establishment of national coordination platforms under the leadership of the Ministries of Health to ensure regular monitoring of the implementation of supply chain strategies and plans and to monitor the performance of the system.
+UNDP is also encouraging the establishment of national coordination platforms under the leadership of ministries of health to ensure regular monitoring of the implementation of supply chain strategies and plans and to monitor the performance of the system.
 All national and international actors involved in PSM activities in the country should be part of this coordination mechanism.

 Support will be also provided to measure progress, overcome challenges and to monitor the performance of the national systems through key performance indicators.

-UNDP has also developed online introductory training courses accessible in four UN languages on procurement and supply chain management aimed at supporting capacity development in countries and increasing the understanding of the importance of PSM to ensure the uninterrupted supply of life-saving medicines and other health products.
+UNDP has also developed online introductory training courses accessible in four UN languages on PSM aimed at supporting capacity development in countries and increasing understanding of the importance of PSM to ensure the uninterrupted supply of life-saving medicines and other health products.